UMWEDU/umw-admissions-sync/_pages/jepson-scholars-program.md

  	<li>Science related activities</li>
 </ul>
 </li>
- 	<li>Selected candidates will interview with the committee in February and March and the scholars will be awarded in April.</li>
+ 	<li>Selected candidates will interview with the committee in February or March and the scholars will be awarded and notified April 1.</li>
 </ul>
 <h4>Questions?</h4>
 Contact <a href="ncrowder@umw.edu">Dr. Nicole Crowder</a>, Associate Professor of Chemistry or <a href="dbaker2@umw.edu">Dr. Dianne Baker</a>, Associate Professor of Biology.